Warren, candidate with the answers, dodges tax hike question

 Support for Medicare for All has fallen slightly since the beginning of the year, even as Warren and Sanders have championed it.
 An October poll by the Kaiser Foundation found 51% of Americans favor the plan, while 73% said they support a public option that would compete with private health insurance.

 Among Democrats, support for a public option has outpaced support for Medicare for All, 85% to 71%.
-A public option is backed by more moderate Democratic hopefuls, including Biden and Pete Buttigieg, mayor of South Bend, Indiana.
+A public option is backed by more moderate Democratic hopefuls, including Biden and Buttigieg.

 Traditionally, the U.S. has paid for social insurance programs with broad-based taxes.
 Medicare’s financing includes a payroll tax, money from the Treasury’s general fund and premiums paid by seniors.
 Sanders has laid out some options for Medicare for All, including a payroll tax on employers, a “premium” tax on households making more than $29,000 for a family of four and higher taxes on the wealthy — which is further than Warren has gone in explaining where the funding will come from.